Minksh/Premiere-linux/README.md

 # Premiere-linux
 Bash script/guide for running Adobe Premiere on Linux distributions based on https://forum.mattkc.com/viewtopic.php?t=337 (Thanks Lego Island guy)

+# A Windows 10 install / or files from the system32 folder are required.

 ## What's working?

 - [x] Mercury Playback Engine (Partial) OpenCL on AMD/Intel(?)/Nvidia(?)
 GPUs (Nvidia should use CUDA instead) (Check the forum link)